nishant151092/Video-Chat-Software-Application-On-AAKASH/README.md

 Video-Chat-Software-Application-On-AAKASH
 =========================================

-Project of National Mission of Education through ICT, (MHRD)
+Project of National Mission on Education through ICT, (MHRD)